kidsoncomputers/documentation/uganda/2019/operating-system-setup-raspbian.md

 #### Config

+On first boot:
-* On first boot, select the following settings:
+* Use the Setup wizard to select the following settings:
-  * Country: ZM (Zambia)
+  * Country: Uganda
-  * Language: English
+  * Language: Ganda
-    * These settings are used to ensure software packages are shown in English.
-Choosing `lg (Ganda)` results in some packages showing English, and others showing limited Ganda translations
+    * These settings will be changed later in order to get software packages in **English**.
   * Timezone: Kampala
   * Use US keyboard: Yes
   * Password: `mwebaza`